tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/postgresql_disisolate_db_instance_operation.html.markdown

 The following arguments are supported:

-* `db_instance_idss` - (Required, Set: [`String`], ForceNew) List of resource IDs.
+* `db_instance_id_set` - (Required, Set: [`String`], ForceNew) List of resource IDs.
 Note that currently you cannot remove multiple instances from isolation at the same time.
 Only one instance ID can be passed in here.
 * `auto_voucher` - (Optional, Bool, ForceNew) Whether to use vouchers.
 Valid values:true (yes), false (no).
 Default value:false.
 * `period` - (Optional, Int, ForceNew) The valid period (in months) of the monthly-subscribed instance when removing it from isolation.
 * `voucher_ids` - (Optional, Set: [`String`], ForceNew) Voucher ID list.